libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 10/31 Added Temporary Gradio Ui until other ui is redone.

 • 10/31 Worked on Knowledge Domain Selection.
 Async API Version Only.

 • 10/31 Fixed No Collection Bug for External Resource Search.
 Async API Version Only.